-- Bonds, notes, certificates of indebtedness, Treasury bills, or other securities guaranteed by the full faith and credit of the United States of America as to principal and interest, - Certain bonds, notes, debentures or other similar obligations of the United States of America or its agencies, - Short-term discount obligations issued by the Federal National Mortgage Association, - Interest-bearing savings accounts, interest-bearing certificates of deposit, interest-bearing time deposits, or any other investments constituting direct obligations of any bank as defined by the Illinois Banking Act, and which deposits are insured by the Federal Deposit Insurance Corporation, - Money market mutual funds registered under the Investment Company Act of 1940 (limited to obligations described in (a) and (b) above and to agreements to repurchase such obligations), and

-• Repurchase agreements to acquire securities through banks or trust companies authorized to do business in the State of Illinois; these securities are to be held by a custodial bank, other than the seller of such securities, and must be a member of the Federal Reserve System.
+- Bonds, notes, certificates of indebtedness, Treasury bills, or other securities guaranteed by the full faith and credit of the United States of America as to principal and interest, - Certain bonds, notes, debentures or other similar obligations of the United States of America or its agencies, - Short-term discount obligations issued by the Federal National Mortgage Association, - Interest-bearing savings accounts, interest-bearing certificates of deposit, interest-bearing time deposits, or any other investments constituting direct obligations of any bank as defined by the Illinois Banking Act, and which deposits are insured by the Federal Deposit Insurance Corporation, - Money market mutual funds registered under the Investment Company Act of 1940 (limited to obligations described in (a) and (b) above and to agreements to repurchase such obligations), and - Repurchase agreements to acquire securities through banks or trust companies authorized to do business in the State of Illinois; these securities are to be held by a custodial bank, other than the seller of such securities, and must be a member of the Federal Reserve System.
 The Commission is required to maintain collateral of 102% of the value of the repurchase agreement.

-At December 31, 2002, the carrying amount of the Commission's cash deposits was \$1,389,691.
-The Commission's cash bank balances at year-end totaled \$2,278,887, of which \$100,000 per bank was covered by FDIC insurance.
+At December 31, 2003 and 2002, the carrying amounts of the Commission's cash deposits were \$303,677 and \$1,389,691, respectively.
+The Commission's cash bank balances at December 31, 2003 and 2002 totaled \$556,558 and \$2,278,887, respectively, of which \$100,000 per bank was covered by FDIC insurance.